-Using GeneMatcher,[37] we identified one further patient with biallelic PLXNB2 variants and an overlapping disease phenotype.
-Family 6 are of Iraqi origin.
-One affected male was born of first cousin consanguineous parents (Figure 1).
-In early childhood, he has severe developmental delay and autistic features, and his tooth enamel shows evidence of severe damage from a limited visual inspection (Table 1, Supplementary Figure 13).
 However, it was not possible to carry out a detailed dental examination or to obtain dental radiographs.
-The presence of AI, as opposed to severe caries could therefore not be confirmed, and testing for SNHL and eye disease was not possible.
-Upon exome sequencing, the affected individual was found to carry a homozygous PLXNB2 variant c.4609G>A, p.(Gly1537Ser), which affects the highly conserved Rho-GAP domain that lies within the intracellular portion of PLXNB2 and changes the residue from a non-polar to a polar residue (Table 1, Supplementary Table 2, Supplementary Figure 3).
+The presence of AI, as opposed to severe caries, could therefore not be confirmed, and testing for SNHL and eye disease was not possible.
+On exome sequencing, the affected individual was found to carry a homozygous PLXNB2 variant c.4609G>A, p.(Gly1537Ser), which affects the highly conserved Rho-GAP domain that lies within the intracellular portion of PLXNB2 and changes the residue from a non-polar to a polar residue (table 1, online supplemental table 2, online supplemental figure 3).
 The residue is conserved in all species examined and this variant was not present in gnomAD.

-We next used iTASSER MTD to try to assess the effect of each of the variants on the overall predicted structure of PLXNB2 (Supplementary Figure 14).
-In silico predictions of WT PLXNB2 structure (panel A) and of these variants are likely to be of limited use due the small percentage of PLXNB2 covered by known crystal structures and the lack of appropriate homologous protein structures upon which to base the WT structure.
+We next used I-TASSER-MTD to try to assess the effect of each of the variants on the overall predicted structure of PLXNB2 (online supplemental figure 14).
+In silico predictions of WT PLXNB2 structure (panel A) and of these variants are likely to be of limited use due to the small percentage of PLXNB2 covered by known crystal structures and the lack of appropriate homologous protein structures on which to base the WT structure.
 The local structural changes for the missense variants (Asp750Asn, Ile805Phe and Gly1537Ser) are shown in panels B, C and D. There were minor changes in the solvent accessibility for Asp750Asn and Ile805Phe.
-For Ile805Phe, the mutant structure is characterized as undefined, in comparison to the WT strand structure.
+For Ile805Phe, the mutant structure is characterised as undefined, in comparison to the WT strand structure.
 The model for the deletion Asp1733_Arg1779del shows extensive structural differences to the WT protein.

-To gain insight into Plxnb2 expression in mice, we performed in situ hybridization using a digoxigenin-labeled antisense riboprobe generated from the same DNA template as previously used by the EURExpress consortium (www.eurexpress.org) (Supplementary Figure 15).
-Mouse embryos were analyzed at E14.5, E16.5 and E19.5.
-Plxnb2 expression was detected in the kidney and lung (Fig. 3A and B).
-Discrete expression was observed in the developing inner ear (cochlea: Fig. 3C).
-Expression was also detected in olfactory epithelium and retina (Fig. 3D and F), and in the small and large intestine (Fig. 3E).
+To gain insight into Plxnb2 expression in mice, we performed in situ hybridisation using a digoxigenin-labelled antisense riboprobe generated from the same DNA template as previously used by the EURExpress consortium (www.eurexpress.org) (online supplemental figure 15).
+Mouse embryos were analysed at E14.5, E16.5 and E19.5.
+Plxnb2 expression was detected in the kidney and lung (figure 3A,B).
+Discrete expression was observed in the developing inner ear (cochlea: figure 3C).
+Expression was also detected in olfactory epithelium and retina (figure 3D,F) and in the small and large intestines (figure 3E).